View the full list of fields, first using long-form arguments:

 and the /etc/yum.repos.d/clusterware-node.repo

-file will need to be
+file needs to be

 modified to use a more permanent repo location.